Damian McKenzie: 2017

+2018

-In 2018, Mckenzie was selected in the All Blacks squad for the June Test Series against France.
-In the first test he immediately made an impact of the bench, scoring a try from a 60m break, and assisting Ngani Laumape minutes later.
-In the second test Mckenzie came of the bench in the 10th minute to replace the injured Beauden Barrett.
+In 2018, McKenzie was selected in the All Blacks squad for the June Test Series against France.
+In the first test he immediately made an impact off the bench, scoring a try from a 60m break, and assisting Ngani Laumape minutes later.
+In the second test Mckenzie came off the bench in the 10th minute to replace the injured Beauden Barrett.
 McKenzie had a mixed game, playing well enough to earn the start against the French for the 3rd test.
-Mckenzie scored 24 points, scoring 2 tries and setting up another couple, kicking 7/7 goals.
+McKenzie scored 24 points, scoring 2 tries and setting up another couple, kicking 7/7 goals.
 The All Blacks won the series 3-0.

 McKenzie did not get any starts during the 2018 Rugby Championship.
 Coming off the bench against for the first four tests, he was then sent home from Argentina for a family bereavement and was dropped the next week against the Springboks in favour of Richie Mo'unga.
 McKenzie played well throughout the Championship with the opportunities he got, only playing a total of 106 minutes throughout the whole Rugby Championship.

-McKenzie got his chance to start, playing at Fullback in the third Bledisloe Cup match in Japan on the Northern Tour where he produce an outstanding performance combining with fellow play-maker Beauden Barrett in steering the team around the field during the All Blacks' 37-20 win over the Wallabies.
-Mckenzie was then retained at Fullback for the rest of the All Blacks Northern Tour matches, where he produced a fine showing against England, scoring the sole All Blacks try in their 16-15 victory at Twickenham.
-Mckenzie started at fullback in the 16-9 defeat to Ireland in Dublin.
+McKenzie got his chance to start, playing at fullback in the third Bledisloe Cup match in Japan on the northern tour where he produced an outstanding performance combining with fellow playmaker Beauden Barrett in steering the team around the field during the All Blacks' 37-20 win over the Wallabies.
+McKenzie was then retained at fullback for the rest of the All Blacks northern tour matches, where he produced a fine showing against England, scoring the sole All Blacks try in their 16-15 victory at Twickenham.
+McKenzie started at fullback in the 16-9 defeat to Ireland in Dublin.

+2019

 Having torn his ACL during Super Rugby, McKenzie was not considered for 2019 Rugby World Cup selection due to injury.
+McKenzie did not play a test match in 2019.